ktorz-net/libbbmm/README.md

 BbMm, aims to become a multi-language library to create deliberative agent based on Decision Making under Uncertainty.
 The implemented approach for that relies on Markov Decision Process with transition based on Bayesian Network model.

+libBbMm is the core _C_ experimental toolbox designed to be wraped in any other programing language.
-BbMm is an experimental toolbox, it comes with no more guaranty than the devotion of the developers.
+It comes with no more guaranty than the devotion of the developers.

-- Vertion 0.2X
+- Vertion: 0.2X
+- Author: Guillaume Lozenguez

 ## Installation

-_BbMm_ is mainly a C librairie with wrapers in differents languages, nativelly Python and (soon) Pharo.
+_libBbMm_ is a C librairie with a minimum of dependancies (none, exept for the standard C librarie).
-It requires the compilation of the _c_ librairie (core).
+In fact, the compilation of _libBbMm_ relies only on build and testing tools.

 The instruction and support is providing only for Linux based machine.
 For conveignance, command is provided for debian like distribution.